SingleDreamer/2014_SHIP_AR/README.md

 ----
 ####Project 1:
-AR mazefinder.
+AR mazesolver.
 Use edge detection to translate an image (either static or camera) into a binary 2D array.
 <br>
   > 0 = free space <p>1 = wall <p> -1 = path
 <br>